Fogh/CouchPotato-Alfred/README.md

 * Use the keyword `couch api` to set your API key.
 * If you host CouchPotato elsewhere than localhost use the keyword `couch host` to set your host URL.

+## Contribute

+If you find any bugs or if you think the workflow is missing a feature, don't hesitate to submit a pull request or create an issue.